 Surface Water Treatment Plant

-A 24″ pipeline supplies water to the Highway 9 corridor as far west as the City of Chester.
+A 30″ and 24″ pipeline supplies water to the Highway 9 corridor as far west as the City of Chester.
 A 16″ pipeline supplies water to the southern part of the county and the Town of Great Falls along Highway 99.
 A network of smaller pipelines supplies the developed portions of the county.
-5.7 Million Gallons of Storage is provided by two 1 million gallon ground storage tanks on high ground along Highway 9 at Rodman (between I-77 and Chester), elevated tanks in Richburg, Chester, and Great Falls, and clear well storage at the filter plant in Fort Lawn.
+5.7 Million Gallons of Storage is provided by two 1-million-gallon ground storage tanks on high ground along Highway 9 at Rodman (between I-77 and Chester), elevated tanks in Richburg, Chester, and Great Falls, and clear well storage at the water filtration plant in Fort Lawn.

 Reliability of Water Service